 Monitoring has determined that trout spawning in the lower Pātea River is limited, and insufficient to mitigate the loss of downstream recruitment of trout from the headwaters.
 As a result, the Company embarked on a trout restocking programme, which began in spring 2017 and was undertaken on an annual basis until 2021.
-To date no tagged fish have been caught during monitoring efforts below the dam.
-The restocking programme was reviewed during this period and concludes that the five annual releases have not been effective in remedying/mitigating the effects of the Pātea HEPS on trout.
+No tagged fish were caught during monitoring efforts below the dam.
+The restocking programme was reviewed during the previous monitoring period and concluded that the five annual releases have not been effective in remedying/mitigating the effects of the Pātea HEPS on trout.
 The releases of larger trout appear to have been more successful.
-It is recommended that the Company fund release up to 200 larger trout annually in the lower Pātea River, and the continuation of monitoring the component for a further five years.
+The recommendation that the Company fund release up to 200 larger trout annually in the lower Pātea River, and the continuation of monitoring the component for a further five years has been accepted.
+The first release was implemented during October and November 2024.